Cataracts in Children

 Are There Treatments for Cataracts?

 Young children with cataracts must be followed closely by their eye care specialist to ensure the cataract is not harming the child’s visual development.
-If a cataract causes minor visual issues in one eye, patching the healthy eye will encourage the eye with the cataract to continue functioning.
 If cataracts cause major visual issues in one or both eyes, surgery to remove the cloudy lens is the only effective treatment.
 After the surgery, young children are frequently given contact lenses or glasses to act as an exterior lens.
 In older children, the cloudy lens can be replaced with an intraocular artificial lens.

 Cataracts cause a varying degree of blurry vision and dulling of color vibrancy.